oblakeerickson/blog/_posts/2025-09-27-new-blog-post.md

 And that's my current developer setup on macOS.
 I'm sure I'll keep expanding it to include more [keyboard-everything options][7], but for now I've been pretty happy with my setup and sticking with my trusty MacBook.

+#### UPDATE 2025-09-29

+I just discovered this great post about [dhh bashing on programmers who use Windows][8] back in 2008.
+So not much has really changed.
+Just a different flavor of OS to hate on.

+I absolutely love this quote in response which sums up exactly my original intent of this blog post:

+> **Don’t waste time arguing about the character select screen.** Results speak loudest.
+Show the world what you can do in your programming environment of choice.

 [0]: https://omarchy.org/
 [1]: https://www.lazyvim.org/
 [2]: https://github.com/folke/lazy.nvim